Who Uses TOEIC? Corporate Score Requirements and 13 Workplace Contexts

 Korea's TOEIC adoption is arguably the most systematic in the world, embedded in both public-sector and private-sector hiring:

-• Public sector: Many civil service and state-owned enterprise roles publish explicit TOEIC minimums.
+• Public sector: Civil service and state-owned enterprise roles publish explicit TOEIC minimums in their official recruitment notices.

 • Cross-border with Japanese firms: Korean candidates applying to Japanese subsidiaries often submit TOEIC instead of (or alongside) English interviews.